 Then, perhaps it is time to get Mr. Jones some help from systems that's been solving these problems for over twenty years.

 Having all the information about current processes and jobs available, to everyone and in a quick-access manner, is vital to ensure open access and accountability.
-Many times (if not mostly) people neglect to attend to problems - not because they are lazy or unwilling - but because they didn't know about it in time, or neglected to find out due to difficulty of access to the information.
+Many times (if not mostly) people neglect to attend to problems, not because they are lazy or unwilling, but because they didn't know about it in time, or neglected to find out due to difficulty in accessing the information.

 If someone can see that a job in their responsibility field needs attention, she or he is likely to attend to it (moreso if everyone can see it).
 Seeing that there is a problem is of course only half the battle - Seeing it as soon as it happens, and immediately understanding what exactly the problem is will determine the speed with which people can attend to the problem.

 Once we understand these implications in our processes, one can easily test by asking: